DuarteCruz6/AstroPi/Updates.md

 - We have just received the data from space and the building of our module is finished!
 (2 june 2023)
 - Our experiments will now start.
 (12 june 2023)
 - Our experiments are over, time to analyze our data and submit it!
 (19 june 2023)
 - We have just submitted our analyzed data and we have also just done our report!
-Time to wait for the results. ()
+Time to wait for the results.
+(26 june 2023)
+- Our experiment was successful but not enough to win!
+Congratulations to the teams that one!
+We are grateful for this experience.
+(14 july 2023)